JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/projects.md

 ## Solve issues in existing projects:

-### Create Yao backend for quantum simulation (Mentor: Niklas Heim)

-The recently published quantum programming library [Qadence](https://pasqal-io.github.io/qadence/latest/) needs a Julia backend.
-The tricky quantum parts are already implemented in a library called [Yao.jl](https://docs.yaoquantum.org/dev/).
-The goal of this project is to take the Qadence (Python) representation and translate it to Yao.jl (Julia).
-You will work with the Python/Julia interfacing library `PythonCall.jl` to realize this and benchmark the Julia backend in the end to assess if it is faster than the existing python implementation.

-If this sounds interesting, talk to Niklas.

 ### Address issues in markov decision processes (Mentor: Jan Mrkos)

 Fix type stability issue in [MCTS.jl](https://github.com/JuliaPOMDP/MCTS.jl), prepare benchmarks,